 Additional Materials Needed

-Everything you need for this workshop is provided on the course web site.
+Everything you need for this course is provided on the course web site.

 Contact the Church in the 21st Century Center at firstname.lastname@example.org for a hard copy of this issue while they last.